 3. V-Sit Side-to-Side Heel Taps

 Focus here on the abdominal muscles located below your navel.
-Pull your lower-abdominal plate in with ferocious intensity!
+Pull your lower abdominal plate in with ferocious intensity!

-Each end of the battle rope runs along side you, on the ground, so you can lightly grip it to secure your balance.
+Each end of the battle rope runs alongside you on the ground, so you can lightly grip it to secure your balance.

 3 sets, 30 reps each.